 How fampridine works

-Fampridine is a formulation of 4-Aminopyridine - a potassium channel blocker, which works by blocking some of the chemical processes in nerves and seems to improve the transmission of messages along damaged nerves.
+Fampridine is a formulation of 4-aminopyridine - a potassium channel blocker, which works by blocking some of the chemical processes in nerves.
+This seems to improve the transmission of messages along damaged nerves.

 How is fampridine given?